ComSeg usage¶

 .
 More information on the parameters can be found in the ComSeg documentation.

-2. Create the ComSeg patchesĀ¶
+2. Create the ComSeg patches¶

 On the toy dataset, this will generate 4 patches.

-sopa patchify comseg tuto.zarr --config-path config.json --patch-width-microns 200 --patch-overlap-microns 50
+sopa patchify transcripts tuto.zarr --patch-width-microns 200 --prior-shapes-key cellpose_boundaries --write-cells-centroids

-The shapes-key argument is the name of the nuclei boundaries shape in the sdata object that will be used for the prior and centroid.
+argument is the name of the nuclei boundaries shape in the sdata object that will be used for the prior and centroid.
 In this example, it is set to cellpose_boundaries

 , which assumes that the Cellpose segmentation has already been run.

-3. Run ComSegĀ¶
+3. Run ComSeg¶

-sopa segmentation comseg tuto.zarr
+sopa segmentation comseg tuto.zarr --config '"config.json"'

-4. Finish with the standard CLI commandsĀ¶
+4. Finish with the standard CLI commands¶

 You can finish as in the original CLI tutorial.